navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

 ### How to update the engine

-We can update a DB instance easily if we previously stored the DB data in a Docker volume ‼️.
-This is import, otherwise we'll lose data.
+We can update a DB instance easily if we have previously stored the DB data in a Docker volume ‼️.
+This is important, otherwise we'll lose data.

 1. Pull the latest MongoDB image